-March 12, 2015: Because pregnancy is a core element of the life cycle, it’s easy to take for granted.
-A woman becomes pregnant, gestates the developing child for approximately 9 months, gives birth and then moves into motherhood.
-But the naturalness of pregnancy can cause even the most athletic of mothers to overlook the inherent physical trauma involved.
+March 12, 2015: Pregnancy is a core element of the life cycle.
+And it’s easy to take for granted.
+A woman is pregnant for about 9 months, gives birth, and then moves into motherhood.
+It's so natural, even the most athletic mothers can overlook the physical trauma their bodies endure.

-During pregnancy and childbirth, a woman’s body goes through profound changes in a relatively brief period of time, even in the healthiest of circumstances.
-And for women who exercise during or after pregnancy, failure to respect those changes has the potential to lead to additional problems.
+During pregnancy and childbirth, a woman’s body goes through profound changes, even in the most healthy.
+For those who exercise during or after pregnancy, failure to respect those changes can lead to problems.

 Download the podcast on iTunes or listen below:

-Christy Martin Morgan, PT, DPT, SCS, is the head physical therapist for the University of Florida's (UF) Health Running Medicine Team.
-She is also involved with research in conjunction with the UF Sports Performance Center.
+Christy Martin Morgan, PT, DPT, board-certified clinical specialist in sports physical therapy, is the head physical therapist for the University of Florida's Healthy Running Medicine Team.
+She also is involved with research in with the UF Sports Performance Center.
 She has also served as the sports resident at UF Health Shands Rehabilitation Hospital.
-Morgan is actively involved with the Female Athlete Special Interest Group (SIG) of the Sports section of the American Physical Therapy Association (APTA).
+Morgan is actively involved with the Female Athlete Special Interest Group of the American Academy of Sports Physical Therapy..

-Vicki Lukert, PT, PRPC, received her physical therapy education at the Auckland School of Physiotherapy in New Zealand, and has worked in a multitude of settings since that time in New Zealand and America.
+Vicki Lukert, PT, PRPC, has worked in many settings in New Zealand and the United States.
 Since 2007, she has been at UF Health Shands Rehabilitation Hospital.
-She is a certified pelvic rehabilitation practitioner, and her areas of expertise include women’s and men’s pelvic health, pregnancy and post-partum dysfunction, pelvic and abdominal pain (including dysmenorrhea and dyspareunia), colorectal dysfunction, fecal and urinary incontinence, endometriosis, infertility, coccygodynia, temperomandibular joint dysfunction, and headaches.
+She is a certified pelvic rehabilitation practitioner, and her areas of expertise include women’s and men’s pelvic health, pregnancy and postpartum dysfunction, pelvic and abdominal pain, colorectal dysfunction, fecal and urinary incontinence, endometriosis, infertility, and other conditions.